 This is the smallest island in the Faroe Islands with a total area of 0,8 sq km.
 Lítla Dímun is the only uninhabited island in the Faroe Islands.
 Rávan is the highest point on the island elevating 414 above ocean level.

 This in one of the larger villages on Vágar island.
 You will drive through Miðvágur after your arrival at Vágar Airport.
 You will find the entrance gate to Trælanípa and Bøsdalafossur hike only a couple of minutes from Miðvágur.
 The lake Leitisvatn lies close to Miðvágur.
 There are two grocery stores in the village as well as a gas station.
-Miðvágur is situated a 35 minutes drive from the capital in
+Miðvágur is situated a 35 minutes drive from the capital in the Faroe Islands.

 This might be the only prison in the world with grass roof.
 Mjørkadalur Prison is the only prison in the Faroe Islands.
 It is situated in the middle of nowhere in a valley with nothing else than a epic view of the Kaldbaksbotnur Fjord.

 Mykines lies off the west coast of Faroe Islands' main islands.
 The island is home to the largest puffin colony in the Faroes and visitors to Mykines will see thousands of puffins as this is their safe haven when nesting during the summer season from early May to end of August.
 On Mykines island visitors can walk along impressive rocky coastline to the lighthouse on the nearby islet Mykineshólmur.
-You can see that the islet has been exposed to the full force of the North A
+You can see that the islet has been exposed to the full force of the North Atlantic Ocean.
+Se

 This is where you will find the stunning lighthouse overlooking to North Atlantic Ocean and a lot of puffins.
 A bridge connects the islet Mykineshólmur with the island Mykines.
 The large canyon between the islet and the island is called Hólmagjógv.
 Mykineshólmur is the westernmost part of the Faroe Islands.
 The islet rises 133 metres from the sea.